mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 gem 'dotenv'
 ```

-Use your Nexmo API [key and secret](/concepts/guides/authentication) to initialize the client:
+Use your Vonage API [key and secret](/concepts/guides/authentication) to initialize the client:

 **app.rb**